biocore/qiime/doc/install/upgrade.rst

 Virtual Machine (VM) users
 --------------------------
-If you run QIIME from within a virtual machine, download the latest QIIME image and follow the install instructions :ref:`virtual_box`.
+If you run QIIME from within a virtual machine, you can either download the latest QIIME image or upgrade an existing one (e.g. to keep your settings, files, etc.) by following the :ref:`virtual_box` install instructions.

 Amazon Web Services (AWS) users
 -------------------------------